microsoft/Olive/README.md

     ```

 ## Key Updates
-OLive service changes from docker container based into python package based, which gives user more flexibilities.
+Update OLive from docker container based usage to python package based usage for more flexibilities.

-Inference optimization options updates.
-Now OLive supports more optimization options, for example INT8 quantization, TensorRT FP16, and transformer model optimization.
+Enable more optimization options for performance tuning with ORT, including INT8 quantization, mix precision in ORT-TensorRT, and transformer model optimization.

 ## Contributing
 We’d love to embrace your contribution to OLive.
 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).